 Fortunately for us, it's easy to get a hold of one of these wood barrels.
-The Solid Oak Wine Barrel from Napa Valley (shown at left) is an authentic wine barrel from Wine Country.
+The Solid Oak Wine Barrel (shown at left) is an authentic wine barrel from Napa Valley.
 Made from 1-inch thick solid oak, it's water-tight for catching the rain.

 This authentic Wine Rain Barrel has been repurposed as a rain barrel, yet has kept its good looks.

 Divert water from your downspout into this unique water tower barrel to capture rain water.

 Made of quality wood and steel, the Terra Water Tower Rain Barrel is rugged and durable.
 It's big, too...holding 60 gallons of water.
 The raised design increases water pressure to make watering your garden a breeze -- just hook up your garden hose to one of the brass spigots.

 Besides saving money on your water bill, you'll give your plants -- indoors and out -- good quality water to drink.

 Tap water is often laden with mineral salts that can be damaging to plants.
 Use a water softener?
 It will also add sodium to your water.
 Hard water will leave lime deposits on leaves, so it can harm plants too.